 LG Generally it is from each community a region how they coordinate the emergency.

-8.- How much time does it have to take approximately for a small “controllable” fire to become a great catastrophic fire?
+8.-How long does it take, approximately, for a small “controllable” fire to become a large catastrophic fire?

 Anonymous Depends on the location, weather, type of vegetation, stress of vegetation